ListFEATURED

 Dragon Ball Super: Super Hero also made a notable impact, becoming the first anime film to be released in India with both English and Hindi dubs, alongside the standard Japanese with English subtitles.
 Despite this wider release, it grossed ₹2.5 crore in its first five days.

 One Piece Film: Red marked a significant milestone as the first One Piece film to receive a theatrical release in India.
-The film achieved impressive results, grossing ₹3.15 Crores1 (US$382,339) in its first ten days, surpassing the total box office earnings of Dragon Ball Super: Super Hero despite a more limited distribution.
+The film achieved impressive results, grossing ₹3.15 Crores (US$382,339) in its first ten days, surpassing the total box office earnings of Dragon Ball Super: Super Hero despite a more limited distribution.
 One Piece Film: Red was also released in a Hindi dub, indicating a growing trend of catering to Hindi-speaking audiences.

 The success of films like Jujutsu Kaisen 0 and One Piece Film: Red highlighted the increasing mainstream acceptance of anime in India and the growing demand for dubbed versions to cater to a wider audience.